-If you have a severe bite problem, orthodontic treatment alone may not be enough to correct the problem.
-When this occurs, Dr. Lisa may recommend combining orthognathic (jaw) surgery with more traditional orthodontics to help you improve your oral function, smile, and overall appearance.
+If you have a severe bite issue, orthodontic treatment alone may not be enough to correct the problem.
+When this occurs, Dr. Lisa may recommend combining orthognathic (jaw) surgery with traditional orthodontics (braces) to help you improve your oral function, smile, and overall appearance.
 Orthognathic surgery may also be recommended as part of a treatment for Obstructive Sleep Apnea.

 Severe malocclusion may contribute to a number of functional problems, including: